 Making sure our customers are getting safe water is a top priority.
 Since the BGUA doesn’t do the initial treatment of the water, what do we do to ensure township residents are getting safe water?

 We take a variety of water samples.
 Each week we take multiple water samples from various locations throughout both Byron Township and Gaines Charter Townships and send them for testing to ensure there isn’t any harmful bacteria in the water.

-Lead and Copper testing are required every three years and those will be done in 2019.
+Lead and Copper testing are required every three years and those were last done in 2019.

 There are many other sample requirements done throughout the year in addition to the ones taken weekly.
 More information on other things we sample and test for can be found in our Water Quality Report.

 Routine Maintenance – We regularly schedule maintenance to:

 - Inspect and flush fire hydrants (fixing those that need repair).
 Fire hydrants are used for more than just putting out fires.
 We use fire hydrants frequently to maintain water quality.
 Hydrant flushing can help clean out the water main and can also help boost chlorine levels where they may be low.
 Fun Fact: there are currently 2,727 fire hydrants within both townships.
 In 2019, BGUA inspected 1,909 hydrants and performed maintenance on 350.